ctkelley/MultiPrecisionArrays.jl/README.md

 ## Half Precision

-Bottom line: don't do it.
+Bottom line: don't do it and expect good performance.
 See [this page](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/Details/#Half-Precision) in the docs for details.

 ## Dependencies